RiseCred

 Overview

-The Credit Management App is an exploration project aimed at demonstrating my skills in user research, UX design, and the end-to-end design process.
-This concept was inspired by conversations with friends, family, and survey participants who revealed that many people avoid checking their credit scores due to feelings of overwhelm, uncertainty, and frustration over seemingly insignificant score fluctuations.
-This project seeks to bridge that gap by creating a credit management tool that is approachable, simple, and actionable.
+RiseCred is a concept app designed to demonstrate my skills in user research, UX design, and the end-to-end design process.
+This idea was inspired by conversations with friends, family, and survey participants who revealed that many people avoid checking their credit scores due to feelings of overwhelm, uncertainty, and frustration over seemingly insignificant score fluctuations.

 Problem Statement